-As we all know the University of Maryland Baltimore County was established in 1966.
+As we all know, the University of Maryland Baltimore County was established in 1966.
 All Universities of this size require some type of security force.
-Initially, there were five security officers and the force was managed by the physical plant administration.
+Initially, there were five security officers, and the physical plant administration managed the police force.
 Four of these five officers were retired Baltimore City Police officers.
 They were responsible for the safety and security of the campus.
-This force grew and some were armed.
+This force grew, and some were armed.
 They gradually received more professional firearms and police training.
-In September of 1974 the Department of Public Safety was organized and Robert Neilson was named as Director.
-The Department was called, “University of Maryland Department of Public Safety”.
-About this same time the campus received a number of bomb threats which disrupted exams.
+In September of 1974, the Department of Public Safety was organized, and Robert Neilson was named as Director.
+The Department was called the “University of Maryland Department of Public Safety.”
+About this same time, the campus received some bomb threats, which disrupted exams.

 COMMUNITY POLICING 1986:

-By 1990 the name of the Department had been changed to simply, “The UMBC Police Department”.
-At this time the Department consisted of twenty two sworn police officers; four residence patrol officers; four police communications operators; one administrative Aide; and 28 police aides.
+By 1990 the name of the Department had been changed to simply “The UMBC Police Department.”
+At this time, the Department consisted of twenty-two sworn police officers, four residence patrol officers; four police communications operators; one administrative Aide; and 28 police aides.
 This was a diverse force with retired officers, lateral transfers from other departments, and newly hired officers that had just been sent to the police academy.
 In 1998 police headquarters was moved from the old trailer to its current location atop the central plant near lot #8.